Saharjavadian/LinearRegressionModel/README.md

 # The steps are outlined below
 Step1: Import libraries<br>
-Step2: load data
+Step2: load data<br>
 Step3: Exploratory ddata analysis (EDA).
-This step consists of the following actions:
+This step consists of the following actions:<br>
-       A: report on the general info like, the number of rows and columns and missing points
+       A: report on the general info like, the number of rows and columns and missing points<br>
        B: Outlier detection.
-If you are doing the root cause analysis you should keep these outliers but if you are building a predictive model , these outliers should be deleted.
+If you are doing the root cause analysis you should keep these outliers but if you are building a predictive model , these outliers should be deleted.<br>